-The Clean Car Discount will encourage buyer demand by providing rebates for zero and low-emission light vehicles registered in New Zealand for the first time.
+The Clean Car Discount encourages buyer demand for low-emission vehicles by providing rebates for zero and low-emission light vehicles, and requiring a fee be paid for high-emission vehicles, registered in New Zealand for the first time.

-From 1 January 2022 the Clean Car Discount will be based on the CO2 emissions of vehicles.
-Those with zero or low emissions would qualify for a rebate and those with high emissions would incur a fee.
+The Clean Car Discount is based on CO2 emissions.
+Vehicles first registered after 1 April 2022 with zero or low-emissions may be eligible for a rebate and those with high-emissions incur a fee.